vadimv/server-components/README.md

 ### UI Stateful Components

 Pages are composed of components of two kinds:
-- stateful components
+- stateful components, and
 - stateless views.

-Stateful components have its own mutable state associated with every component of that kind.
+A stateful component has its own mutable state associated with every component of that kind.

-Stateless views used for representation only and do not have a mutable state.
+Stateless views used for representation only and do not have a mutable state and effectively is a pure function from a state to a DOM segment definition.

 ```java
     public static ComponentView<ButtonState> buttonComponent(String text) {